 The Rise of China’s Young Female Wine Drinkers

-Since 2012, the demographics of China’s wine-drinking population have shifted significantly.
+Since 2012, the demographics of China’s wine-drinking population has shifted significantly.
 A major factor has been the rise of the young millennial wine drinker, and specifically, the rise of the young female wine drinker.
-These younger wine drinkers are much more likely to experiment with different wine brands from wine regions around the world, and in the case of female wine drinkers, are more likely to consider sweeter, fruitier wine styles very unlike the Bordeaux-style reds that have traditionally dominated China’s wine industry.
+Younger wine drinkers are much more likely to experiment with different wine brands from wine regions around the world, and female wine drinkers are more likely to consider sweeter, fruitier wine styles very unlike the Bordeaux-style reds that have traditionally dominated China’s wine industry.

 The rise of female wine influencers